 My work is supported by project grants from the UK British Academy, UK Royal Society, UK Meniere's Society, Japan National Institute of Information and Communications Technology, BIAL Foundation, European Low Gravity Research Association and European Space Agency.

-I am committee member of the UK Space Life and Biomedical Sciences Association (UK SpaceLABS) and the European Low Gravity Research Association (ELGRA).
+I am Deputy Coordinator of the UK Space Life and Biomedical Sciences Association (UK SpaceLABS) and Secretary of the European Low Gravity Research Association (ELGRA).